English

 How does Douglass trick the white boys into teaching him new letters?

-Whenever Douglass encountered a boy about whom he knew that he can write, he used to say, that he can write as well.
+Whenever Douglass encountered a boy about whom he knew that he could write, he used to say that he could write as well.
 The most definite answer from these boys was, “I don’t believe you.
 Let me see you try it.”
 As soon as he wrote those words he learned at the shipyard, the other boys started to write different letters.
-In this way, according to his own words, he was able to learn that was not possible in any other way.
+In this way, according to his own words, he was able to learn that it was not possible in any other way.

 SEARCH